simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-14-stop-using-inheritance-in-angular.md

 }
 ```

 This is redundant logic and a singleton will not fulfill our needs since it has a piece of state called `phoneNumbers`.
-We could let them both extend from a base class but we have already seen the downsides of that appraoch.
-Instead let's create an injectable called `PhoneNumberState` that has all that functionality and inject it in both the `AddUserComponent` and `EditUserComponent`.
+We could let them both extend from a base class but we have already seen the downsides of that approach.
+Instead, let's create an injectable called `PhoneNumberState` that has all that functionality and inject it in both the `AddUserComponent` and `EditUserComponent`.
 By adding it to the `providers` property of both components we will create 2 instances that will live and die along with their connected components and we won't have to share state between them.
+If we would have extended from `PhoneNumberState` we would have to add all the shared logic in `PhoneNumberState` which would make it lose its single responsibility.

 ```typescript
 // Create an injectable